 TPMS INSTRUCTIONS 3:

-- Press UP/DOWN button on the steering wheel to select RUN FLAT TIRE INDICATOR ACTIVE.
+- Press the UP/DOWN button on the steering wheel to select RUN FLAT TIRE INDICATOR ACTIVE.
 REACTIVATION POSS.

 Where to buy inexpensive Mercedes TPMS sensors?